The Lenten Veil at Gurk Cathedral

 A visit to the crypt of St. Hemma under the main choir of the cathedral is highly recommended.
 The crypt, with its 100 columns, was completed in 1174 and here one can visit the grave of St. Hemma, founder of Gurk and patron saint of the state of Carinthia.

-Travelling time from Villach to Gurk: About an hour
+Travelling time from Villach to Gurk is about an hour

-Travelling time from Klagenfurt to Gurk: About 45 minutes
+Travelling time from Klagenfurt to Gurk is about 45 minutes

 Dom zu Gurk, 9342 Gurk, Domplatz 11